Trachou2Bois/MoodeOled/README.md

 ## ⌨ GPIO and rotary encoder support

-MoodeOLED uses `lgpio`, compatible with Raspberry Pi 4/5 under Bookworm.
-You can configure GPIO buttons or rotary encoders in `config.ini`.
+MoodeOLED uses `lgpio`, you can configure GPIO buttons or rotary encoders in `config.ini`.

 Example: